Isentropy/brevity/README.md

 commands
 _______________
 build: transpile script into Breviety Interpreter instructions
+deploy: deploy OwnedBrevityInterpreter, TX paid by PRVKEY, owner = target if defined, otherwise address of PRVKEY
 estimateGas: estimate gas only. no TX
 run: run script using privateKey in PRVKEY envvar
 runMeta: run script signed by PRVKEY, TX paid by METATXKEY
-signMeta: sign metaTx with PRVKEY. returns "data" field of metaTx
+signMeta: sign metaTx with PRVKEY. returns "data" field of metaTx. no TX

 envvars
 _______________